-a. the amount of the initial measurement of the lease liability b. any rents paid at the start date of the lease period or earlier, less any incentives leases have received c. any initial direct costs incurred by the lessee and d. an estimate of the costs incurred by the lessee in disassembling and removing the underlying asset, restoring the premises where it has been located or restoring the underlying asset in the condition provided by the terms and conditions of the losse b) Group as the lessor
+a. the amount of the initial measurement of the lease liability b. any rents paid at the start date of the lease period or earlier, less any incentives leases have received c. any initial direct costs incurred by the lessee and d. an estimate of the costs incurred by the lessee in disassembling and removing the underlying asset, restoring the premises where it has been located or restoring the underlying asset in the condition provided by the terms and conditions of the lease.